Choice Mutual Rating

 Second, no special program offers $250,000 of life insurance to seniors for $15.00 per month.
 That is an offer that does not exist.

-They lie in their advertisements so that consumers submit their information, leading to relentless phone calls.
+They lie in their advertisements, so consumers submit their information which leads to relentless phone calls.

 National Family Assurance Shares Your Data